 The good news is that plants really don't just die without a reason.
 In fact, houseplants are fairly predictable, depending on their species, and the vast majority of houseplant casualties are all caused by the same few factors.
 Here are the top reasons houseplants die.

 Too Much Water

-- Too much water.
-It’s not only possible but very common that people love their houseplants too much.
-In reality, there are very few plants that can handle daily watering in a typical potting situation, even many of the tropical plants we love indoors.
+Too much water may seem impossible but in reality, it's not only possible but a very common mistake people make.
+There are very few plants that can handle daily watering in a typical potting situation, even many of the tropical plants we love indoors.
 The old advice about waiting until the top inch of soil is dry is a pretty good rule of thumb.
 You can also look for signs of thirst in your plant, including drooping or wilting leaves.
 In general, you shouldn’t water your plants until they need it.

-- Old potting soil.
 This is also closely related to not repotting.
 Most potting soils are based on peat, which breaks down over time and becomes more acidic.
-As peat breaks down, it becomes harder for water and oxygen to fully infuse the root zone, so the plant will effectively starve slowly even if nothing else changes (e.g., your watering schedule).
+As peat breaks down, it becomes harder for water and oxygen to fully infuse the root zone, so the plant will starve slowly even if nothing else changes (e.g., your watering schedule).
 The best solution here is to repot when the plant needs it.
 If your plant is too old, take cuttings.

 Notice the conspicuous absence of light and fertilizer issues on this list.
 The truth is that, if you’re getting the watering and drainage portion right, many plants can be very adaptable.
 A plant with a healthy root zone can often survive fluctuations in temperature, imperfect lighting conditions, and even less-than-ideal light levels.
 In this way, plants are a bit like houses: they need a strong foundation to thrive.
 That said, if you can provide the ideal amount of light and a judicious hand with the fertilizer, your plants will thrive.